 The data for time-to-hire and attrition in appendix V demonstrate overall time-to-hire and attrition from a candidate's perspective for fiscal years 2018-2022.
-We used record-level application data from 1) CBP, 2) CISA, 3) USCIS, and 4) USSS.2 For our time-to-hire analysis, we present the overall median time between the point of application submission to entry on duty for candidates who entered on duty between October 1, 2017, and September 30, 2022.3 Our attrition analysis demonstrates overall attrition within the first 12 months of personnel vetting.
-We present the percentage of candidates who were sent or had accepted a tentative job offer between October 1, 2017, and March 31, 2022, who within 1 year of that date were either 1) hired (entered on duty), 2) had an application withdrawn or cancelled, or 3) remained active.4 We only considered one application per candidate for both analyses, the earliest application that resulted in a candidate 1) entering on duty or 2) having a withdrawn or cancelled application (only for the attrition analysis).5 CBP and USSS track the date candidates were scheduled to enter on duty but not necessarily their actual enter on duty date.
-We considered candidates for positions within these components as "entering on duty" if they did not have an
+We used record-level application data from 1) CBP, 2) CISA, 3) USCIS, and 4) USSS.
+For our time-to-hire analysis, we present the overall median time between the point of application submission to entry on duty for candidates who entered on duty between October 1, 2017, and September 30, 2022.
+Our attrition analysis demonstrates overall attrition within the first 12 months of personnel vetting.
+We present the percentage of candidates who were sent or had accepted a tentative job offer between October 1, 2017, and March 31, 2022, who within 1 year of that date were either 1) hired (entered on duty), 2) had an application withdrawn or cancelled, or 3) remained active.
+We only considered one application per candidate for both analyses, the earliest application that resulted in a candidate 1) entering on duty or 2) having a withdrawn or cancelled application (only for the attrition analysis).
+CBP and USSS track the date candidates were scheduled to enter on duty but not necessarily their actual enter on duty date.
+We considered candidates for positions within these components as "entering on duty" if they did not have an application withdrawn or cancelled within 60 days of that scheduled date.
+We classified the USSS candidates as hired,

-1GAO-14-704G
+&lt;sup>1GAO-14-704G

-2CISA data contained individuals new to the component and current employees being reassigned.
+&lt;sup>2CISA data contained individuals new to the component and current employees being reassigned.